Imagine going into a train station and asking for a ticket to a certain destination, only to be told: “There is no such

 TRNC, for short, came into being when Greece tried to annex Cyprus in 1974.
 Turkey retaliated with an invasion and the island was partitioned between the Greek Cypriot and Turkish Cypriot populations.

 Find out more about what to do when you get there.
 It’s a bit out of the way, and according to visitors it’s not like the rest of Cyprus at all － more like a cross between Turkey and Greece on the Mediterranean.
-As the tourist board calls it, "the Mediterranean as it used to be."
+As the tourist board calls it, “the Mediterranean as it used to be.”
 Sounds rather nice.

 Somaliland, on the other hand, sounds a lot less nice but not irretrievably nasty.
 When Somalia collapsed in 1991, Somaliland split and declared itself independent from the rest of the country.
 Like other unrecognized countries, it's... unrecognized.

 If you've always wanted to visit the Horn of Africa this might be your chance.
 Somaliland is a better bet than Somalia, and it has a nascent tourism industry.
 For travelers who actually visit, the experience seems enjoyable – and relatively safe.